 3. Repairs and Maintenance

-You need to consider that the filters have to be replaced at least one to two years.
+When you purchase a hot tub unit you need to consider that the filters have to be replaced at least every one to two years.
 Some tubs rely on numerous filters, whereas others use one.
 Again the prices vary, but it is worth finding out which your model uses and cost them.
-Just make sure you clean them when you empty and refill your tub to avoid having to replace earlier than should be.
+Just make sure you clean them when you empty and refill your tub to avoid having to replace earlier than is necessary.

-With a well-organized and planned out a budget for your inflatable hot tub electric bill, and the other costs we have covered, you will be able to enjoy the benefits without stressing out over the question of How Much Does It Cost To Run a Hot Tub?.
+With a well-organized and planned out a budget for your inflatable hot tub electric bill, and the other costs we have covered, you will be able to enjoy the benefits and experience of owning a hot tub without stressing out over the question of How Much Does It Cost To Run a Hot Tub?.

 There are plenty of tips for you if you have some great DIY hot tub ideas of your own.